ideeaslab/ideeaslab.github.io/README.md

-# Source code of Girke Lab site
+# Source code of IDEEAS Lab site
 The life version of this page is available [here](http://girke.bioinformatics.ucr.edu/).